Guide to Casino Game Odds

 American Roulette has slightly worse odds, with its two zeros on the roulette wheel, while European Roulette gives you a better chance of getting a win.
 The extra zero in the former gives it a house edge of over 5%, a big difference compared to the latter with a 2% house edge.

 You can implement a strategy like the Martingale System to get an even better advantage.
 This a betting strategy that requires you to double your betting amount after each loss.
 Whether it’s a profitable tactic is anybody’s guess.
 That said, Roulette should be among your top picks when you’re looking for favourable casino odds.
+Brush up your skills by reading our how to play roulette guide.

 Just like Roulette, Craps has been a staple in the casino industry for years, passed from one generation to another.
 And also just like Roulette, you can get odds nearing 50-50 with the dice game.
 Understandably, it frightens most novice players, with all the boxes on one table.
 The fact that it has loads of different betting styles doesn’t help either.